vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py visualize -i CBSITS.fasta -c CBSITS.current.classification -rank class -ml 400 -sim dnabarcoder/CBSITS.sim

+Note that the minimum BLAST alignment length ml fpr ITS sequences is set to 400.
+For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50.

 Here the sequences of the same taxonomic class will have the same color.
 The output is given below:

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/CBSITS.3.visualization.png" width="300" height="300">